-The Organization maintains its cash balances in two financial institutions located in Delaware.
+The Organization maintains its cash balances in one financial institution located in Delaware.
 The balances are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-At June 30, 2020 and 2019, the Organization's uninsured cash balance totaled \$-0-.
+At June 30, 2021 and 2020, the Organization's uninsured cash balance totaled \$80,179 and \$-0-, respectively.

-During the fiscal years ended June 30, 2020 and 2019, proceeds from two universities (DSU and UD) accounted for 100% of total university sponsorship revenues.
+During the fiscal years ended June 30, 2021 and 2020, proceeds from two universities (DSU and UD) accounted for 100% of total university sponsorship revenues.